spaceybread/refactored-spork/README.md

 beaver42.rs: 4-state, 2-symbol: $BB(4, 2) = \Sigma(4, 2) = 13$

-state_beaver.rs: utilises a vectors for the change of state function instead of excessively using if/else statements; allows for easy maninpulation and expansion
+state_beaver.rs: utilises vectors for the change of state function instead of using if/else statements; allows for easy maninpulation and expansion